Themes and style in the works of Jacques Rivette: Film criticism

 Although Rivette admired André Bazin, describing him as "the only person I'd met who gave me a feeling of sainthood", his writing was sometimes at odds with Bazin's philosophies on realism and formalism.
 He was also influenced by Truffaut's auteur theory and his 1954 article, "A Certain Trend of French Cinema", which criticized the artificial theatricality and staged appearance of many films.
 Rivette agreed with Truffaut's theories, even though nearly all his films revolved around a theatrical production.
 According to Rivette, "All films are about the theatre; there is no other subject ... the subject of truth and lies ...
 Performance is the subject.
 Taking it as the subject of a film is being frank".
 Jacques Aumont said that Rivette used theater and its portrayal to achieve "a true realism" in films, and Wiles calls his theatricality "an implicit response to Bazin".

 Rivette rejected the auteur theory, calling it a myth: "There is no auteur in films ... a film is something which preexists in its own right.
 It is only interesting if you have this feeling that the film preexists and that you are trying to reach it, to discover it, taking precautions to avoid spoiling it or deforming it".
-According to Tesi di Laurea, Rivette's use of improvisation "is based on the idea to get rid of the author and director, [and] is made possible only by the network of collaborators that the director has woven around himself ...
+According to Irene Pozzi, Rivette's use of improvisation "is based on the idea to get rid of the author and director, [and] is made possible only by the network of collaborators that the director has woven around himself ...
 The figure of the author, rather than disappear, is blown up and, once fragmented, is embodied in a number of people, interacting with each other, creating day by day the scaffolding on which the film is constructed".
 Rivette said, "If cinema has a social function it's really to make people confront other systems of thought, or other systems of living than the ones they habitually know."
 Rivette was also influenced by Rohmer's film criticism, specifically his praise of modernity.